 How do you become a positive thinker?

-The main step to become a positive thinker is to control negative thoughts.
+The main step to becoming a positive thinker is to control negative thoughts.
 Whatever happens in your life, no matter how big the challenges you have to overcome, don’t let discouragement and negativity take control.

-Learn to recognize the negative thoughts that creep into your mind and willingly swap them with positive thoughts.
+Learn to recognize the negative thoughts that creep into your mind and swap them with positive thoughts.

 When you think I can’t do it; I’m bad at that; I’ll never be able to get out of this mess; etc.

 Force yourself to ask why?
 What are the elements that make you certain you can’t do it?
 Often you‘ll find there are no supporting facts, but all the negativity is based on fear.